-WordPress has quite a few form plugins to choose from.
+There are quite a few top WordPress form plugins to choose from.
 Some are easy to use but have limited features while others have lots of features but can be complicated to use.
 WP Ninja Forms shows that it doesn’t have to be this way.
 Ninja Forms is a simple form builder with lots of features and it can even be expanded further, giving you the tools to build any type of form easily.

 In this review I take a look at Ninja Forms and a few of its add-ons.
 As usual I dove right in without looking at any documentation to get an idea of how intuitive it is to create forms.

 - 2 Settings

 - 3 All Forms